 Complete Guide to an Online Psychology Degree

-Students can pursue psychology studies online at any degree level, from associate degree to doctorate.
-Graduates of psychology programs have a thorough understanding of the connections between the brain and people's behavior throughout the life span.
+Students can pursue psychology studies online at any degree level.
+Graduates have a thorough understanding of the connections between the brain and people's behavior throughout the life span.
 Psychology programs are available in a number of specializations, such as forensics, counseling, sport, and child psychology.
 Graduates of clinical programs can go on to evaluate and treat patients with mental health issues, while school psychologists assess children and assist teachers.
-Some undergraduate psychology programs can be completed 100 percent online, while graduate programs usually require some on-site work, as students learn to apply psychology principles to direct patient care.
+Some undergraduate psychology programs can be completed 100% online, while graduate programs usually require some on-site work, as students learn to apply psychology principles to direct patient care.

 Prospective psychology students are encouraged to attend a degree program that is accredited to ensure that the program meets high academic standards.
 The American Psychological Association provides accreditation specifically for doctoral psychology programs, and other regional and national agencies provide accreditation for schools that offer both undergraduate and graduate psychology programs.
 The Council for Higher Education Accreditation offers a current list of all accredited psychology programs and schools.
 Read More